What are El Niño and La Niña and how do they affect temperatures?

 Nearly 100 million people in the U.S. will face triple-digit temperatures by the end of the week as a massive heat wave moves across the southwestern U.S.

 Reoccurring weather phenomena are playing a critical role in the scorching heat, and could be a contributor to it getting worse.
-El Niño and La Niña –opposing extremes that cycle each other as sea surface temperatures, rainfall air pressure and atmospheric circulation vary– play a major role in global temperatures.
+El Niño and La Niña — opposing extremes that cycle with each other as sea surface temperatures, rainfall, air pressure and atmospheric circulation vary — play a major role in global temperatures.

 What is El Niño?